-The event in which, according to standard modern cosmology, the Universe came into existence some 12 to 15 billion years ago.
-The Big Bang is sometimes described as an "explosion;" however, it is wrong to suppose that matter and energy erupted into a pre-existing space.
+The Big Bang is the event in which, according to standard modern cosmology, the Universe came into existence some 12 to 15 billion years ago.
+It is sometimes described as an "explosion;" however, it is wrong to suppose that matter and energy erupted into a pre-existing space.
 Modern Big Bang theory holds that space and time came into being simultaneously with matter and energy.
 The possible overall forms that space and time could take – closed, open, or flat – are described by three different cosmological models.

 Creation to inflation